Zverik/whodidit/README.md

 ## Author

-Everything here is written by Ilya Zverev, licensed WTFPL.
+Everything here (except OpenLayers, of course) is written by Ilya Zverev, licensed WTFPL.